 For a frame of reference, it will take approximately 15 hours from Miami to get to Galapagos, so for a weekend trip ideally you are already in Central or South America.
 There are only a few flights each day that fly to and from Galapagos, so you might be stuck with a long layover if you don’t book in advance and are not flying directly from mainland Ecuador.
 If you are flying from Quito it’s between a 2 and 3.5 hour flight depending on whether or not you have a layover in Guayaquil.
 Flights can be expensive if you wait until the within 2 weeks of booking.

-- Baltra-Puerto Ayora.
-Free bus from airport to Itabaca Canal – the channel between the two islands.
-80 cents for a 10 minute ferry to puerto ayora.
-Take a taxi or a bus into the downtown.
+Arrive morning or early afternoon to the airport on Baltra, an old US military air strip, and head on over to Puerto Ayora.
+There’s a free bus from airport to Itabaca Canal – the channel between the two islands.
+Here you’ll catch a ferry (approx. 80 cents for a 10 minute ferry to Puerto Ayora), and then you’ll take a taxi or a bus into the downtown.
 Check in to your hotel or bed and breakfast – there’s at least 7 or 8 of them in the downtown area a few of which are under 70$USD depending on the time of year.

-- Travel to another island: San Cristobal or Isabela.
+San Cristobal or Isabela.
 Public transportation for speed boats and inter island transfer – Prices vary between $25-$35 per person each way (unfortunately no round trip discount).
 The island Santa Cruz has transportation to San Cristobal and Isabela islands twice daily.

-- Alternatively, you could go scuba diving.
+Alternatively, you could go scuba diving.
 Scuba diving can be quite expensive in the Galapagos with most company requiring the purchase of 2 dives minimum at around 150$ per trip minimum.

 See the famous giant tortoises – Two of the more popular farms to visit and see the giant tortoises in their natural habitat are Manzanillo and Primicias.
 Also in the highlands, you can see the lava caves!
 At the lava caves you climb over large rocks, and hike through a tunnel to the other side (warning: be ready to get dirty, and crawl through small spaces).